pascualgroup/VarModel/README.md

 ## Output database

 The output database is in SQLite 3 format, which can be easily accessed from R using the `RSQLite` library or from Python using the built-in `sqlite3` library.
-Databases
+In Matlab, the
+[`mksqlite`](http://sourceforge.net/projects/mksqlite/) package does the trick:

+I also recommend using this graphical SQLite browser, especially while testing, to visually see what's going on: [http://sourceforge.net/projects/mksqlite/](http://sqlitebrowser.org)

 Output database tables are defined using a similar macro format to parameters, e.g.,